willhcurry/game-of-thrones-rag-bot/README.md

+---
+title: Game of Thrones RAG Bot
+emoji: 🐉
+colorFrom: indigo
+colorTo: gray
+sdk: gradio
+sdk_version: 3.50.2
+app_file: app.py
+pinned: false
+---

-# Game of Thrones Book Explorer
+# Game of Thrones Knowledge Bot

+A RAG-based chatbot that can answer questions about Game of Thrones.

 An AI-powered chatbot that lets you explore and discuss the Game of Thrones books.
 Ask questions about characters, events, and get answers with direct citations from the source material.